vuchristine/myRepo/README.md

 File explaining what kind of sort is used, what the sort can do, where the sort code came from, and how many milliseconds it took to sort the numbers.

- As insertion sort is already used to sort the numbers, I have decided to use bubble short and the selection sort.
+ As insertion sort is already used to sort the numbers, I have decided to use bubble sort and the selection sort.

  Bubble Sort: